ARMmbed/utest/README.md

 1. `control_t case_control_handler_t(void)`: executes (asynchronously) as many times as you specify, if the case setup succeeded.
 1. `control_t case_repeat_count_handler_t(const size_t repeat_count)`: executes (asynchronously) as many times as you specify, if the case setup succeeded.

-Returning `CaseRepeat` from your test case handler tells the test harness to repeat the test handler.
+Returning `CaseRepeatAll` from your test case handler tells the test harness to repeat the test handler.
 You can use the `repeat_count` (starts counting at zero) to decide when to stop.
-By default the setup and teardown handlers are called on every repeated test cases, however, you may only repeat the case handler by returning `CaseRepeatHandlerOnly`.
+By default the setup and teardown handlers are called on every repeated test cases, however, you may only repeat the case handler by returning `CaseRepeatHandler`.
 To stop the harness from repeating the test case, return `CaseNext`.

 For asynchronous test cases, you must return a `CaseTimeout(uint32_t ms)`.
+If you want to automatically repeat the test case on a timeout, use `CaseRepeatAllOnTimeout(uint32_t ms)` and `CaseRepeatHandlerOnTimeout(uint32_t ms)`.

 To validate your callback, you must call `Harness::validate_callback()` in your asynchronous callback before the timeout fires.
-This will schedule the
+This will schedule the execution of the next test case.

 For repeating asynchronous cases, you can "add" both modifiers together: `CaseTimeout(200) + CaseRepeat` will repeat the test case after a max. of 200ms.
 Note that when adding conflicting modifiers together

 - the more restrictive timeout is chosen.
-- the more invasive repeat method is chosen: `CaseRepeat` > `CaseRepeatHandlerOnly` > `CaseNext`.
+- the more invasive repeat method is chosen: `CaseRepeatAll`/`CaseRepeatAllOnTimeout(ms)` > `CaseRepeatHandler`/`CaseRepeatHandlerOnTimeout(ms)` > `CaseNext`/`CaseTimeout(ms)`.

 To specify a test case you must wrap it into a `Case` class: `Case("mandatory description", case_handler)`.
 You may override the setup, teardown and failure handlers in this wrapper class as well.